Committed to tradition

 From wood works to plant construction.

-One of the main reasons for this development was initially the energy demand in Andreas Fritsche’s sawmill.
+One of the main reasons for this development was initially the energy demand in the owners sawmill.
 Large amounts of electricity were needed for machines and a lot of heat for drying the sawn timber.
 Since the heat requirement for the economical operation of a steam turbine was too low, an optimal solution was searched in vain for a long time.
-This future solution, like many other self-developed systems in the sawmill, should impress with its simplicity and functionality.
+Like many other self-developed systems in the woodworks, this solution should be characterized by efficiency, functionality and low complexity.

 Since there was no usable technology on the market, the first attempts were made in 2010 to produce wood gas for a gas engine.